MicroEJ/docs/DeviceDeveloperGuide/fs/installation.rst

 ============

 FS is an additional module.
-In the platform configuration file, check ``GROUP.FS`` to install it.
-When checked, the properties file ``MODULE.FS.NAME
+In the platform configuration file, check ``FS`` to install it.
+When checked, the properties file ``fs
             >
-            MODULE.FS.NAME.properties`` are required during platform creation in order to configure the module.
+            fs.properties`` are required during platform creation in order to configure the module.

 The properties file must / can contain the following properties: